 Frontier Fiber Internet Gig-Speed Coverage Across America

 Symmetrical fiber speeds up to 5 Gbps in 9 states and 180+ cities.
 No data caps.
-No contracts.
-Plans from $49.99/mo.
+No annual contracts.
+Plans from $29.99/mo with Auto Pay.

-Frontier Fiber is a 100% fiber-optic internet service offering four symmetrical plan tiers — 500 Mbps, 1 Gbps, 2 Gbps, and 5 Gbps — at flat monthly pricing with no data caps and no annual contract.
+Frontier Fiber is a 100% fiber-optic internet service offering four core symmetrical plan tiers — 500 Mbps, 1 Gbps, 2 Gbps, and 5 Gbps (plus 7 Gig in select markets) — with no data caps and no annual contract.
 Unlike cable, your upload speed matches your download speed, which matters for video calls, gaming, cloud backups, and working from home.
 Coverage spans 9 states and is expanding block-by-block, so availability and the top speed tier (1 Gbps vs multi-gig XGS-PON) are address-specific.
 Check your exact address below to see which plans are live where you live.

 Frontier Fiber by State